Overhead view of financial documents, planner, and glasses emphasizing tax deadline.

 Small businesses will need to register for GST if they reach the thresholds prescribed by the ATO.

-In general, if your business turns over more than $75,000 per year, you’ll need to register for GST.
+In general, businesses earning over $75,000 must charge 10% GST on most goods and services, so you’ll need to register for GST.
 However, if you operate a non-profit organisation, the turnover threshold is $150,000.

-The threshold doesn’t apply to a business providing taxi service or ride-share services such as Uber.
-As an Uber driver, you’ll be required to register for GST no matter how much money you turnover each year.
+The threshold doesn’t apply to a business providing taxi or ride-share services like Uber.
+As an Uber driver, you must register for GST no matter how much money you turn in each year.

 What Is a Business Activity Statement (BAS)?